DigitalExpart/PAKtIQ/BACKEND_INTEGRATION_COMPLETE.md

 - ✅ Can sign up new users
 - ✅ Profile auto-created in database
-- ✅ Can create pakts
+- ✅ Can create Resolves
-- ✅ Pakts appear in dashboard
+- ✅ Resolves appear in dashboard
 - ✅ Can add milestones
 - ✅ Progress updates automatically
 - ✅ No console errors